TheOdinProject/curriculum/foundations/javascript_basics/object_basics.md

 <div class="lesson-content__panel" markdown="1">
 1. Start out by watching [this video](https://www.youtube.com/watch?v=HB1ZC7czKRs) from Wes Bos.
 To follow along, use your local Javascript30 repository.
 If you don't have the repo yet, clone it from [here](https://github.com/wesbos/JavaScript30).
 1. Watch and code with [Part 2](https://www.youtube.com/watch?v=QNmRfyNg1lw) of Wes Bos's array series.
-1. For a more comprehensive and in-depth guide to array methods in JavaScript, you can also check out this [array method guide](https://javascript.info/array-methods).
-This resource covers each method in detail, with examples and explanations of their usage.
+1. Read through the [array method guide](https://javascript.info/array-methods) for a more comprehensive and in-depth guide to array methods in JavaScript.
+Complete the exercises at the end except for "Create an extendable calculator", as that involves more advanced concepts we have not yet covered.
 1. At this point you just need a little more practice!
 Go back to the [JavaScript exercises repository](https://github.com/TheOdinProject/javascript-exercises) that we introduced in the [Fundamentals Part 4](https://www.theodinproject.com/lessons/foundations-fundamentals-part-4) assignment.
 Review each README file prior to completing the following exercises in order:
     - `08_calculator`
     - `09_palindromes`